Tudat/tudat/tutorials/tudatFeatures/estimationSetup/observationModelSetup.rst

    The two-way Doppler requires :literal:`transmitter`, :literal:`reflector1` and :literal:`receiver` link ends (:math:`A`, :math:`B` and :math:`C` in the above example).
 * :class:`one_way_differenced_range` Doppler observable as it is typically obtained in interplanetary tracking in so-called 'closed-loop' mode (in m/s) between two link ends.
 Observable has size 1.
 The value is computed from the averaged range-rate over some integration time (see below).
 Requires :literal:`transmitter` and :literal:`receiver` link ends.
 * :class:`n_way_range` Accumulated range (in meters) over any number of signal paths, may be used for two-way range (as in SLR or deep space tracking), as well as more exotic situations where more than 2 signal paths are used in generating the observable (as was the case for, for instance, the SELENE mission) Observable has size 1.
-The value is computed accumulating the light-time (multiplied by *c*) with any retranmission delays that the user defines (see below) Requires :literal:`transmitter`, :literal:`receiver`, as well as :literal:`reflector1`, :literal:`reflector2` ... :literal:`reflectorX` for X+1 signal paths (when only a :literal:`transmitter` and :literal:`receiver` are defined the observation is identical to a :literal:`one_way_range`)
+The value is computed accumulating the light-time (multiplied by *c*) with any retransmission delays that the user defines (see below) Requires :literal:`transmitter`, :literal:`receiver`, as well as :literal:`reflector1`, :literal:`reflector2` ... :literal:`reflectorX` for X+1 signal paths (when only a :literal:`transmitter` and :literal:`receiver` are defined the observation is identical to a :literal:`one_way_range`)

 .. _observationSettings: